 Outlander author Diana Gabaldon is a master storyteller and Ron D. Moore has done a masterful job of translating her books to the screen.
 The locations are breathtaking and the casting couldn’t be more right.
 Also, the costuming!
 Oh, my goodness…those guys in kilts get me every time and the ladies’ dresses make me want to travel through the stones to get there myself.

-To say that I'm excited about the upcoming return of Outlander for the fifth season would be a bit of an understatement.
+To say that I’m excited about the upcoming return of Outlander for the fifth season would be a bit of an understatement.
 I feel like a child waiting for Christmas Eve.
-The anticipation is killing me!
+Oh, the anticipation!